shivashant25/Demo-Docs/devsecops_l100.md

 ## Hands-On Guide

 1. Open browser, using a new tab navigate to `https://github.com/CloudLabs-AI/ContosoTraders` GitHub repository.
-You’ll able to visualize multiple files and folders.
+This repository conatins all the neccessary files and documents which will guide you to host the contoso traders application from the scratch.

     ![](media/ct1.png)